legend-exp/Juleanita.jl/docs/src/ML_QC.md

 2. **Support Vector Machine (SVM)**

-> ⚠️ **Note on Automation**
+> ⚠️ **Note on Automation:**
 > The machine learning-based quality cuts aren't fully automated.
-Unlike other processing steps (e.g. DSP, energy calibration, ...), automation is not possible due to the requirement for **manual relabeling** of exemplars (see step 1.2 and `03_AP_relabel.jl`).
+Unlike other processing steps (e.g. DSP, energy calibration), automation is not possible due to the requirement for **manual relabeling** of exemplars (see step 1.2 and `03_AP_relabel.jl`).
 Therefore, the ML quality cuts are provided as standalone scripts that must be **manually adapted** to suit your specific use case.

 # Strategy
 ## 1. Affinity Propagation (AP)